Federal University of Technology Owerri: University Library

 The University Library serves as the pivot of academic pursuit.
 It was opened to students at the Lake Nwaebere campus on 9 November 1981.
-The pioneer librarian was Mr Joseph Chike Anafulu.
+The pioneer librarian was Joseph Chike Anafulu.
 The library has three main blocks: Library Phases II & IV and the E-library.

-Teaching Hospital
+Teaching hospital

 In 2023, the Federal Medical Centre Owerri was officially upgraded and renamed the Federal University Teaching Hospital, Owerri (FUTHO) to serve as the primary teaching hospital for FUTO's College of Medicine.
 The upgrade was part of a federal initiative to expand access to medical education and improve healthcare services in southeastern Nigeria.